convox/rack/Development.md

 ## Elsewhere

-* Build and publish zip files for the Rack CloudFormation Lambda Handler and publish into public S3 files for the new region
 * Add the new region to Console and the site documentation.

 ## Release Changes for `convox rack update`